 *Measured using average male/female weight ranges and 10 minutes between each kilometre – results will vary on an individual basis

 Want to burn two cookies per kilometre?
 Three, four?
 Find hills or stairs.
 If you’re walking on a treadmill, increase the incline.
 Walk faster, even in intervals with slower recovery periods.
 Walk for longer, and longer.
 Wear a backpack.
 Make it like piggy-backing your uncle to get pressure on your legs.

 As you progress, your speeds and distances will increase.
 At this point, you might add bursts of light jogging – job two lampposts, walk for three and so on.
-But don’t rush it and keep yourself motivated by celebrating every milestone like an Olympic medal.
+But don’t rush it, because even walking can lead to nagging injuries, and keep yourself motivated by celebrating every milestone like an Olympic medal.